 How to wash newborn baby clothes: Your questions answered

 What detergent is best for baby clothes, and what temperature should you be using?
-When do you need to wash baby clothes for the first time – when they get dirty, or before they’ve even been worn?
-All these questions and more are answered below.
+When do you need to wash baby clothes for the first time – should you wash baby clothes before use or only once they're dirty?
+Well, fear not, we've got the answers to these questions - and more - below, to make sure that cleaning your baby's clothes is as easy as ABC.

-1. Do I need a special detergent for baby clothes?
+1. What is the best detergent for baby clothes?

 You may be wondering if you can wash your newborn's clothes with regular detergent.
 Quite simply, the answer is yes.
 The key thing to remember when choosing a detergent for newborn baby clothes is to go for a non-biological detergent.
 This is because babies have very delicate and sensitive skin, which the stain-busting enzymes in biological detergents can irritate.
 Try Persil non-bio instead: it’s highly effective, but still gentle to sensitive skin.
 Our skin care research is even recognised by the British Skin Foundation.

 Intrigued?
 Find out more about why non-bio is the best type of detergent for newborn baby clothes in our guide.

 2. Washing baby clothes before use: is it necessary?